Mike Adams and Hakeem Anwar Unveil AI-Powered Privacy with Above Phone, Robots, and...

 Yeah.

-Okay, what about, so I'm sorry to put you on the spot, but I have specific questions.
+Okay, what about, so I'm sorry to put you on the spot, but I have specific questions to the way I use computers.

 But for example, if I'm running a local NAS unit, file storage unit, right?

-And does does does in the past I've seen that Linux sometimes has difficulty like connecting to file shares.
+And does the in the past I've seen that Linux sometimes has difficulty like connecting to file shares, but all my NAS units are running Linux anyway.

-But they talk to Windows, obviously SMB protocols or whatever it is.
+But they talk to Windows, obviously, SMB protocols or whatever it is.

 Does this have any problem connecting to like local network storage units?